 Do You Need It

-It is super easy to do on any of the paid plans on WP.com.
+It is super easy to add payment buttons on any of the paid plans on WP.com.

 Simple Payment Buttons